aklaing/elm-visualize-compilation/README.md

 - You need to have dot and python installed on your path somewhere.

-- It creates temporary files called .ReducedDigraph.elm, .digraph.dot,
+- It creates temporary files called `.ReducedDigraph.elm`, `.digraph.dot`, `.reduced-digraph.dot`, `.reduced-digraph.svg`.
-  .reduced-digraph.dot, .reduced-digraph.svg.
   This can be refined to use real temp files in `/tmp`.

+- It currently only processes module and import declarations to determine graph structure.
+In particular, elm files that do not contain any of these will not appear in the graph.
+This is fairly easy to fix.

 #### Files: